Octree-GS: Towards Consistent Real-time Rendering with LOD-Structured 3D Gaussians: Experiments

-\paragraph{Efficiency Analysis.} As depicted in Tab.~\ref{tab:matrixcity} and Fig.~\ref{fig:Rendering_comparison}, our method excels in capturing fine-grained details in close views while maintaining consistent rendering speeds at larger scales.
-It's worth noting that our rendering speed is $10 \times$ faster than state-of-the-art methods in large-scale scenes and extreme-view sequences, owing to our innovative LOD structure design.
+\paragraph{Rendering Time Comparisons} Our goal is to enable real-time rendering of Gaussian representation models at any position within the scene using Level-of-Detail techniques.
+To evaluate our approach, we compare \modelname with three state-of-the-art methods~\cite{kerbl20233d, lu2023scaffold, kerbl2024hierarchical} on three novel view trajectories in Tab.~\ref{tab:matrix_traj} and Fig.~\ref{fig:traj}.
+These trajectories represent common movements in large-scale scenes, such as zoom-in, 360-degree circling, and multi-scale circling.
+As shown in Tab.~\ref{tab:matrix_traj} and Fig.~\ref{fig:Rendering_comparison}, our method excels at capturing fine-grained details in close views while maintaining consistent rendering speeds at larger scales.
+Notably, our rendering speed is nearly $10 \times$ faster than Scaffold-GS~\cite{lu2023scaffold} in large-scale scenes and extreme-view sequences, which depends on our innovative LOD structure design.